aws-samples/aws-cdk-intro-workshop/workshop/content/30-hello-cdk/100-cleanup.md

 ## Delete the sample code from your stack

-Open `bin/cdk-workshop.ts` and remove resources from your stack and the relevant `import` statements.
+The project created by `cdk init` includes an SQS queue, and an SNS topic.
+We're not going to use them in our project, so remove them from your the `CdkWorkshopStack` constructor.

-You code should look like this.
+Open `bin/cdk-workshop.ts` and clean it up.
+Eventually it should look like this:

 ```ts
 import cdk = require('@aws-cdk/cdk');